IQSS/datafest-fas-ondemand/index.Rmd

 ## Why are we using FAS OnDemand for DataFest? {-}

-It can sometimes be challenging in large courses to get every participant's personal computer set-up with the necessary software.
+It can sometimes be challenging in large courses to get every student's personal computer set-up with the necessary software.
 For this DataFest bootcamp, you will need an up to date R or Python environment with a suite of non-default packages/modules installed.
 FAS OnDemand provides you access to an environment that has been curated specifically for DataFest2021, so you can focus on learning skills, rather than debugging your software installation.
 In addition, you can access FAS OnDemand directly from within the DataFest2021 course on Canvas.

 When using the FAS OnDemand environment, you will have access to resources that include: